Yelp/detect-secrets/docs/audit.md

 1. Get the latest image:
     - `docker pull ibmcom/detect-secrets:latest`
 2. Mount the directory containing your code to the Docker image's `/code` folder, since it's the working directory for `detect-secrets`.
-Additionally pass in the `scan` command to update the baseline file.
+Pass in the `scan` command to update the baseline file.
 This file should be up-to-date before a report is run:
     - `docker run -it --rm -v $(pwd):/code ibmcom/detect-secrets:latest scan --update .secrets.baseline`
 3. Run a report against the updated baseline file:
     - `docker run -it --rm -v $(pwd):/code ibmcom/detect-secrets:latest audit --report --fail-on-unaudited --fail-on-live --fail-on-audited-real .secrets.baseline`